 – Grab some snacks, a blanket or some lawn chairs and catch a flick in one of Lake County’s parks like Bowen and Bevier Park in Waukegan and Deerpath Park in Vernon Hills.
 Admission: Free.

-– See local music and art talent grace the stage at your local bandshell throughout the summer in Lake County communities.
+– See local music and art talent grace the stage at your local bandshell throughout the summer in many of the Lake County communities like Zion, Antioch, Lake Zurich and more.
 Admission: Free.

 – Fill up your point card with four quarters and be able to play video games, arcades, ski ball and an array of other games at Tilt Studio in Gurnee Mills.
 Four Points on a Tilt Studio Point Card: $1; four bonus points if you are purchasing a new player card.